umcu/clinlp/CONTRIBUTING.md

 poetry add --extras <extra> <package>
 ```

-If you are specific development dependencies, please add them to a group such as `dev` or `docs` using:
+If you are adding specific development dependencies, please add them to a group such as `dev` or `docs` using:

 ```bash
 poetry add --group <group> <package>